|

 P. K. - The principal keeper of the little school.

 Pimp stick - A cigarette.
-Source: American Tramp and Underworld
+Source: American Tramp and Underworld Slang.

 Pinched - To be jailed.